 Another way to keep guests full and happy is with food stations.
 Instead of wondering when the meal will be served or waiting in a long line at the buffet, guests can meander from one station to another at their leisure, sampling different offerings.

 Because it’s economical and needs no utensils, popcorn is a popular food station.
-You can have a popcorn station even if you are having a traditional sit-down meal, because the guests can snack on the popcorn while they wait.
+You can have a popcorn station even if you have a traditional sit-down meal because the guests can snack on the popcorn while waiting.

 (Tip: Set out a container of floss singles and make sure the staff has a broom and long-handled dustpan at the ready.)

 When you pay for an ice sculpture, your money literally goes down the drain as it melts.
 Why not invest in edible centerpieces?
 Your guests will marvel at the creativity, then dig in!

 Think carved watermelons, dessert canape towers, bouquets made of cut-up fruit or cake pops, or even centerpieces created from vegetables or bread.

 Another way to kill two birds with one stone — decorate and feed people — is with a doughnut wall.
 This decorative, delicious marvel is a portable wall equipped with pegs to hang the donuts (sorry, no filled varieties — too messy).